clarisma/geodesk-docs/README.md

 - **Fast queries** &mdash; typically 50 times faster than SQL.

 - **Fast to get started** &mdash; Converting `.osm.pbf` data to a GOL is 20 times faster than an import into an SQL database.
-Alternatively, download pre-made data tiles for the just the regions you need and automatically assemble them into a GOL.
+Alternatively, download pre-made data tiles for just the regions you need and automatically assemble them into a GOL.

 - **Intuitive API** &mdash; No need for object-relational mapping, GeoDesk queries return `Node`, `Way` and `Relation` objects.